-If you were part of our team in 2017 and finished the season in good standing (i.e. you completed all the shifts you signed up for, had a good attitude and complied with our Volunteer Code of Conduct), you will receive your Early Bird Invitation in May 2018.
-This provides you with the opportunity to return to the Area you volunteered in last year, as well as have first pick of available shifts before public registration opens.
+If you were part of our team in 2017 and finished the season in good standing (i.e. you completed all the shifts you signed up for, had a good attitude and complied with our Volunteer Code of Conduct), you will receive your Early Bird Invitation on Monday, May 7th between 12:00PM and 5:00PM.
+Early Bird registration opens on Tuesday, May 8th @ 7:00PM.
+This provides you with the opportunity to return to the Area you volunteered in last year, as well as have first pick of available shifts before Public Registration opens.

 If you are interested in applying for our Photo Team, the application is typically available in March.
 We require a photography-based résumé and online portfolio.
 We suggest highlighting your ability to take engaging photographs of people outside and in a busy environment.
 Please keep in mind that we typically have only 2-5 positions to fill each year.

 Our Photo Team volunteers typically do not have the opportunity to take photos of our artists.
 Their main responsibility is capturing our volunteer program in action.
 We have over 3500 volunteers who make our festival possible, and we need group shots, portraits, action shots and crowd shots of the volunteers at our great event.

 Our registration is on a first-come, first-served basis and we, unfortunately, don’t offer a waiting list.
 If you don’t snag a spot in the area you were hoping for, we recommend is that you keep checking in to see if any spots become available—which can happen right up to the start of the festival.